 Founded in 1994, Amazon for years curtailed its physical presence in states to avoid paying a sales tax.
-The company changed course in 2010.
+But the company changed course in 2010.

-Amazon now has 40 facilities in 18 states -- the nearest one to Florida is in South Carolina -- and is continuing to look for places to grow.
+Amazon now has 40 facilities in 18 states — the nearest one in South Carolina, and is continuing to look for places to grow.
 Many of the products Florida consumers buy come from a Memphis, Tenn., warehouse, which is 1,000 car miles from Miami.
-The logistics make it difficult for the company to make "next-day" or "two-day" deliveries to Florida, let alone realize plans to expand grocery services, which the company offers in Seattle and Los Angeles.
+The logistics make it difficult for the company to make “next-day” or “two-day” deliveries to Florida, let alone realize what could be future plans to expand its grocery service, which the company offers in Seattle and Los Angeles.

 Florida fits into Amazon’s growth plans, reduces shipping costs and gets the company closer to consumers.
 Put simply, Amazon needs Florida.

-Last year, the U.S. Senate passed legislation to allow states to collect a uniform sales tax from online transactions, even from companies with no physical presence.
+Last year, the U.S. Senate passed legislation that would allow states to collect a uniform sales tax from online transactions, even from companies with no physical presence.
 The legislation, which has yet to pass the House, is supported by Amazon.

 “It’s an interesting tactic for the company to come out in support of that because it doesn’t have a shot in passing,” said Nemer, the Wells Fargo Securities analyst.

-Amazon's support partly reflects its experience with expanding into states that charge a sales tax, such as Texas and California.
+Amazon’s support partly reflects its experience with expanding into states that charge a sales tax, such as Texas and California.
 Consumers barely noticed the tax, which was offset by lower shipping costs and shorter delivery times.
-Sales actually went up.
+And sales actually went up.

-"Amazon collects sales tax or its equivalent in more than half the geographies where we do business, and our business is thriving in those geographies," Amazon spokesman Ty Rogers said in an e-mail.
-"As analysts have noted, Amazon offers the best prices with or without sales tax."
+“Amazon collects sales tax or its equivalent in more than half the geographies where we do business, and our business is thriving in those geographies,” an Amazon spokesman, Ty Rogers, said in an email.
+“As analysts have noted, Amazon offers the best prices with or without sales tax.”

 “Most medium and small providers will have to shift to Amazon’s platform to handle its orders because the administrative burdens will be too much,” DelBianco said.
 “But they’ll have to pay Amazon 10 percent to 15 percent off the top of any transactions.

-"This is going to do to online retail what Wal-mart did to Main Street retail," he said.
+“This is going to do to online retail what Wal-mart did to Main Street retail,” he added.